With a quick apology to Kane County triskaidekaphobes: Happy Friday the 13th!

 Locally, we have a few reasons to be concerned about the number 13.

-As noted in the Kane County History PDF, on the night of March 13, 1890, Kane County lost one of its most historic buildings — the Kane County Courthouse — burned to the ground.
+As noted in the Kane County History PDF, on the night of March 13, 1890, Kane County lost one of its most historic buildings — the Kane County Courthouse — when it burned to the ground.
 It should be noted, however, that was a Thursday, according to a quick Google search.
 The good news is that a few years later, the historic courthouse still standing on Third Street was built at a cost of $195,000.

 The 13th Regiment, Illinois Infantry, was made up of many soldiers from Kane County, although it’s difficult to discern how many died in battle.